 - HoloHealth assists with important health tasks to mitigate human error.
 People aren’t perfect, and mistakes can happen.
 HoloHealth is working on augmented reality applications to help medical staff work more safely.

 - A strategy for “convergence” research to transform biomedicine.
 See what the the future could be if this strategy is taken.
-You can also view the report directly.

 About the Author